“Stop overthinking. You can’t control everything, just let it be.”

 6. Realize that you’re not alone: At the root of a fear-based overthinking is a deep sense of vulnerability when it comes to facing the world alone, and the responsibility of having to figure everything out ourselves.
 However, if you look around, you’ll find that there are plenty of supportive people who would be more than happy to help you out with the advice and resources that you need.
 Don’t allow your pride and ego to hold you back from reaching out for help.
 If you can’t find assistance in your immediate circle, you’ll find plenty of avenues such as support groups, professional counselors, and coaches.

 When the storm of your thoughts clears, and the debris of your worries has settled, you’ll find peace at the center of your being.
 Like the sun, this peaceful center shines from within you.
-It’s always available to soothe you by shedding light into the dark crevices of your fears.

 All my best on your journey,